-- Fixed recursion issue in proton adapter reconnect logic. - · Add support for dynamic plugin loading, reloading and unloading. - Add plugin monitoring.
+- Fixed recursion issue in proton adapter reconnect logic. - Add support for dynamic plugin loading, reloading and unloading. - Add plugin monitoring.
 When enabled in agent.conf, the agent container will monitor the /etc/gofer/plugins directory for changes to plugin descriptors.
 When a descriptor has changed, the plugin is reloaded.
 When a new descriptor is found, the plugin is loaded.
 When a plugin descriptor is deleted, the plugin is unloaded.
 See [main] monitor property in agent.conf. - Decentralized RMI scheduling.
 Each plugin has its own scheduler. - Add support for RMI request forwarding to other plugins.
 Requests can be forwarded to other plugins when they cannot be satisfied by the target plugin.
 See [main] accept and forward properties for details. - Much better AMQP connection management.
 When plugins are unloaded, all associated AMQP connections are closed. - Add services API to the system plugin.
-The Service class supports start, restart, stop and status operations on services. - The python-gofer-qpid package Requires: python-ssl.
-Needed so that python-qpid will support SSL.
+The Service class supports start, restart, stop and status operations on services.